Maxim-Mazurok/google-api-typings-generator/gapi.client.cloudresourcemanager/readme.md

 await gapi.client.cloudresourcemanager.tagValues.delete({ name: "name",  });

 /*
-Retrieves TagValue.
-If the TagValue or namespaced name does not exist, or if the user does not have permission to view it, this method will return `PERMISSION_DENIED`.
+Retrieves a TagValue.
+This method will return `PERMISSION_DENIED` if the value does not exist or the user does not have permission to view it.
 */
 await gapi.client.cloudresourcemanager.tagValues.get({ name: "name",  });